MekhyW/DYNAMO-Electronic_Fursuit-2.0/README.md

 To disable the screen saver, go to "Settings" -> "System" -> "Power & sleep" -> "Screen saver" and set it to "Never".

+### 11. Disable Volume Ducking

+By default, when Windows detects what it thinks is a communications activity (like a VoIP call, or any app that looks like one: Voicemod, Discord, Zoom, etc.), it will automatically reduce the volume of other apps (Spotify, games, etc.) so you can “hear the call.”

+We should disable this so that the volume of all sound is not reduced when using the suit.
+Go to Control Panel → Sound → Communications tab → Do nothing

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request.
 Or, if you have any suggestions or feedback contact me directly via Telegram @MekhyW.